MarShon Brooks: Memphis Grizzlies (2018–2019)

 On March 27, 2018, the Memphis Grizzlies announced that they had signed Brooks to a 10-day contract.
 On April 6, 2018, Brooks signed a multi-year contract with the Grizzlies.

 As part of a three-team trade with the Washington Wizards, various news sources announced that MarShon Brooks would be traded to the Phoenix Suns.
 Reportedly, however, the Suns were led to believe that, rather than MarShon Brooks, they would receive Dillon Brooks in the trade deal.
 After a delay, it was finally reported that the Grizzlies refused to trade Dillon Brooks and ended their participation in the deal, which meant they would not receive Kelly Oubre Jr. from the Wizards.

 On January 3, 2019, the Grizzlies traded Brooks, Wayne Selden Jr. and two future second round picks to the Chicago Bulls in exchange for Justin Holiday.
 He was waived by the Bulls on January 7 without appearing in a single game for the franchise.

-Guangdong Southern Tigers (2019–present)
+Guangdong Southern Tigers (2019–2024)

-On February 20, 2019, Brooks signed with the Guangdong Southern Tigers.
+On February 20, 2019, Brooks signed with the Guangdong Southern Tigers for the rest of the 2018–19 Chinese Basketball Association season.
+He returned to Guangdong for the 2019–20 season, and continued with the team in 2020–21.
+After not playing in 2021–22, he returned to Guangdong in 2022–23 and 2023–24.

-On 21 July 2020, Brooks tested positive for COVID-19 right after entering China.